Performing a Chi-Square Independence Test In Exercises 13–28, per... | Study Prep in Pearson+

 e.
 Interpret the decision in the context of the original claim.

-Achievement and School Location The contingency table shows the results of a random sample of students by the location of school and the number of those students achieving basic skill levels in three subjects.
-At α=0.01, test the hypothesis that the variables are independent.
-(Adapted from HUD State of the Cities Report)
+Attitudes about Safety The contingency table shows the results of a random sample of students by type of school and their attitudes on safety steps taken by the school staff.
+At α=0.01, can you conclude that attitudes about the safety steps taken by the school staff are related to the type of school?
+(Adapted from Horatio Alger Association)

 Verified video answer for a similar problem: